 - R v Anthony White (1993): Cannabis importation allegation.

-- R v Reilly (1991): Drugs importation where the prosecution case depended largely on the evidence of a participating undercover officer.
+- R v R (1991): Drugs importation where the prosecution case depended largely on the evidence of a participating undercover officer.

 Jim acts for the defence in cases in the UK and abroad, in fraud, corruption, serious crime (including homicide), health and safety and sports law.
 He has been rated in the legal directories ever since the directories began to be published and now features in the top band in 4 separate practice areas.
 Jim advises individuals as well as corporate clients and is equally at ease representing a celebrity or a vulnerable juvenile client.